lyteword/chspurgeon-tod/volume-7/psalm-125.md

 d) That the consolations of the righteous may abound.
 2Co 1:5.

-2\.The Permanency denied: "The rod...shall *not rest* ", etc. Illustrate by history of Job, Joseph, David, Daniel, Christ, martyrs, etc.
+2\.
+The Permanency denied: "The rod...shall *not rest* ", etc. Illustrate by history of Job, Joseph, David, Daniel, Christ, martyrs, etc.

-3\.The Probity tried and preserved: "Lest the righteous put forth", etc., by rebelling, sinful compromise, etc.
+3\.
+The Probity tried and preserved: "Lest the righteous put forth", etc., by rebelling, sinful compromise, etc.

 a) God will have it tried, to prove its worth, beauty, etc.